-As we and other companies continue to work from home, our operations are subject to new risks and the competition for key talent has increased.
+As we and other companies continue to work from home, our operations are subject to new risks.

-In connection with COVID-19, we expanded our work from home environment and transitioned nearly all of our workforce to work remotely from home.
-Once the pandemic is under control, we expect many of our employees to continue to work remotely.
-Employees who work from home rely on residential communication networks and internet providers that may not be as resilient as commercial networks and providers and may be more susceptible to service interruptions and cyberattacks than commercial systems.
+During the COVID-19 pandemic, we expanded our work from home environment and many of our employees continue to work remotely.
+Employees who work from home rely on residential communication networks and internet providers that may not be as resilient as commercial networks and providers and may be more susceptible to service interruptions and cyber-attacks than commercial systems.
 Our business continuity and disaster recovery plans, which have been historically developed and tested with a focus on centralized delivery locations, may not work as effectively in a distributed work from home model, where weather impacts, network and power grid downtime may be difficult to manage.
 In addition, we may not be effective in timely updating our existing operating and administrative controls nor implementing new controls tailored to the work from home environment.

 Remote work by a majority of our employee population may impact our culture, and employee engagement with our company, which could affect productivity and our ability to retain employees who are critical to our operations and may increase our costs and impact our financial results of operations.
-In addition, an increase in work from home by other companies may create more job opportunities for employees and make it more difficult for us to attract and retain key talent.
+In addition, an increase in work from home by other companies may create more job opportunities for employees and make it more difficult for us to attract and retain key talent

-If we are unable to manage the work from home environment effectively to address these and other risks, our reputation and results of operations may be impacted.
+If we are unable to continue to manage the work from home environment effectively to address these and other risks, our reputation and results of operations may be impacted.